 Although Sampath, the naturalist had probably some very interesting facts to tell me about the wildlife that populates the area, since it was a private tour I got to ask him about what I am really passionate about.
 And he really did a great job there!

-From the explosive wave formations – you can’t really have a swim in the beach because of the overall rough conditions which, however, make it picture perfect…
+From the explosive wave formations – you can’t really have a swim on the beach because of the overall rough conditions which, however, make it picture-perfect…

-… to the fishermen village, tsunami consequences – the area was pretty hit by the big SE Asia tsunami in 2004 and the country lost 65K people – or sand dunes fauna.
+… to the fishermen village, tsunami consequences – as many other Sri Lanka beaches this area was badly hit by the big SE Asia tsunami in 2004, when the country lost 65K people – or sand dunes fauna.

 Perfect light and stunning landscapes.

-Being Buddhism the national religion in Sri Lanka, it is common to see its stupas, temples and monasteries spreaded around.
+Being Buddhism the national religion in Sri Lanka, it is common to see its stupas, temples, and monasteries spread around.

 Best closing ever to your days at Yala National Park.